ENGLISH HERITAGE GARDENS IN AUTUMN

 4. Home of Charles Darwin (Down House)

-This beautiful landscaped parkland, close to the centre of London, is home to 6,000 trees which provide a rich, visual spectacle each Autumn.
+Enjoy this beautiful landscaped parkland, close to the centre of London, and admire some 6000 trees.
+Take a walk and enjoy this annual highlight, which provides a rich, visual spectacle each autumn.

 8. Witley Court